-22 May 2012 - Options received all the application paperwork for Mr P's SIPP from Caledonian.
+On or around 19 April 2013 - Options received all the application paperwork for Mr P's SIPP from Caledonian.

-22 May 2012 - Mr P's SIPP was established, and a welcome letter was sent to him.
+On or around 22 April 2013 - Mr P's SIPP was established and he was sent a welcome letter by Options.